wabrams/wabrams/README.md

 #### Languages

+At work, I usually write in TCSH / TCL / Bash / Python, with the occasional C / C++ .

-I spend most of my time programming in C / C++.
-On the side, I do a fair amount in Python and Java.
+At home, I spend most of my time programming in C / C++ .

 #### See Also